bahramisharif/DMLT/README.md

 	git clone git@github.com:DMLT/DMLT.git

+# Documentation

 DMLT documentation is added automatically to the Matlab help facility when adding DMLT to the search path, e.g. using:

 	addpath(genpath(pwd));

 assuming you start your Matlab session in the DMLT root folder.

-# Documentation

-Documentation is available through the Matlab help facility but can also be consulted [here](http://marcelge.github.com/DMLT).
+You may also browse html/guide.html for a quick guide on how to use DMLT.

 # Developers